refaktor/MTL/README.md

 ##Few sample workflows

-My daily todos:
+###Personal daily todos

+We have one personal todo per day in our home folder.
+Each day we create new one from what was left undone from day before (and from planned things for immediate future "~").

-      #check out what we did yesterday
+      #check out what we did and didn't do yesterday
       cd ~
       mtl cat done :yday
       mtl cat todo :yday

-      #ectract not done stuff to todays todo
+      #extract undone stuff to today's todo
       mtl cat todo :yday to :today
       mtl link :today
       emacs 2012-01-27

-Few todos for some project, shared w/ another person:
+      #during the day: edit the todo and store it
+      mtl store :today

+###Multiple todos for a project

+We have multiple continious todos for ProjectZ.

      #go to directory of the project
-     cd Work/ProjectSome
+     cd Work/ProjectZ
      #check out which todos we have
-     mtl ls
-     mtl cat code
+     mtl ls			#shows code and design todos mtl cat code
      mtl cat design | less

-     #edit the desing todo then sync it with central repo (that designer uses too)
+     mtl cat design urgent	#is there anything urgent in design todo? mtl log code   		#see the history of code todo

+     #start working on code : store between changes
-     emacs design
+     emacs code
+     mtl store code

+###Cooperating on a todo

+We create a todo clone it to some remote, shared location (over ssh).

+   mtl clone design to coop@projectA.com:~/designtodo

+Designer can clone whole repo from the location.

+	 mtl clone from coop@projectA.com:~/designtodo

+You both work on the todo, store it and sync it.

-     sync design with repo@someserv.com:~/ProjectSome
+    mtl sync design coop@projectA.com:~/designtodo

+###Looking into the past

 File versioning, how to access past versions:

-     #done
+     mtl log :today    	       #see the history

      mtl cat :today~1
      mtl cat :today~2 done
      mtl cat :today~2 to :tomorrow

-     #todo
+     #(to be done)
      mtl diff :today~~5
      mtl diff :today~3~5